- Professor Don Braxton (Good Professor) - ext. 3530

 RL-399 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.

-RL-440 Yoga Studies (Spring; Variable; 4.00 Credits; CA,H,I,CW) In the past fifty years, Yoga has become one of India's best-known exports, primarily in the form of physical (Hatha) Yoga.
-This class will examine the history and varieties of Yoga and Yoga philosophy.
-We will examine many of the numerous varieties of Yoga philosophy and explore their intersection with devotional movements.
-Prerequisites: RL120 and Junior or Senior standing.
+RL-440 Yoga Studies (Variable; Yearly; 4.00 Credits; CA,H,I,CW) In the past fifty years, Yoga has become one of India's best-known exports, primarily in the form of physical (Hatha) Yoga.
+We will examine many of the numerous varieties of Yoga philosophy and explore how yoga and meditation became popular in the West.
+Prerequisite: Junior or Senior standing or permission of instructor

 RL-490 Religion Internship (Fall & Spring; Yearly; 2.00-9.00 Credits; H) See " Internship " in catalog.
 Corequisite: RL495.
 Prerequisites: Jr. or Sr. Standing.